-Our policy on physical intervention/positive handling by staff is set out separately, as part of our use of reasonably force policy and follows the government guidance.
+Our policy on physical intervention/positive handling by staff is set out separately, as part of our use of reasonably force policy.

-Use of reasonable force in schools - GOV.UK (www.gov.uk)
+Use of reasonable force and restrictive practices in schools - GOV.UK (www.gov.uk)

 15. Anti-Bullying

 Anti-Bullying is referenced within the Anti-Bullying Policy and measures are in place to prevent and respond to all forms of bullying, which acknowledges that to allow or condone bullying may lead to consideration under child protection procedures.